WANDERING THROUGH WONDERLAND - Come Closer (No. Closer.)

 --OR: If you like my adventures through the woods, there are more of them HERE.

---OR: I wrote a lot more about this topic of detail-oriented overthinking, wonder, and curiosity in this series about being a Highly Sensitive Person.
+--OR: I've written a lot more about this topic of detail-oriented overthinking, wonder, and curiosity HERE.